Our Founders Ken & Winkie Jamail

 Along with many of his friends and relatives, Ken experimented with alcohol and marijuana while in middle and high school.
 Over the years he became a living testimony that alcohol and marijuana were indeed the ‘gateway’ to heavy drinking and drugging in many of their lives.
-Since childhood he has lost over sixty of these friends and relatives to an alcohol and/or drug related event.
+Since childhood he has lost over seventy of these friends and relatives to an alcohol and/or drug related event.

 These great losses ignited a passion within him to volunteer in working with several organizations within the City of Houston in the fight against alcohol and drug abuse.

 Almost every person reading this has experienced the devastation caused by an alcohol or drug use disorder, either personally, or through a close friend or family member.